top of page

 While streaming services have struck gold as of late with the Latin American film industry boom, Lionsgate was one of the first (or, at least, most notable ones) to exploit this market 10 years ago.

 They backed Pantelion Films, based in Los Angeles.
 Their focus is bringing large theatrical distribution geared to Latino audiences.
 They have strong relationships with major theaters, like AMC and Regal.
 Pantelion distributed the movie Instructions Not Included (No se Aceptan Devoluciones).
 The film was made for 5 million.
 It grossed 100 million.
-This was historical, because a majority of films in Latin America before the rise came from funding in Europe.
-The problem?
-Europe doesn't have the infrastructure, bankroll, or tax incentives that the United States has.
-So it made perfect sense for Hollywood to FINALLY strike a lucrative deal with our neighbor's just South of the Border.
+This marked a historical shift, as prior to this rise, most Latin American films relied on funding from Europe.
+The challenge?
+Europe lacks the infrastructure, financial capacity, and tax incentives that the United States offers.
+Therefore, it was only logical for Hollywood to eventually forge a profitable partnership with our neighbors south of the border.

 It’s common for producers and agencies to follow the trade magazines daily.